percona/pg_tde/documentation/docs/index/tde-limitations.md

 * PostgreSQL’s internal system tables, which include statistics and metadata, are not encrypted.
 * Temporary files created when queries exceed `work_mem` are not encrypted.
 These files may persist during long-running queries or after a server crash which can expose sensitive data in plaintext on disk.

+## Recovery without `pg_tde` in `shared_preload_libraries`

+!!! danger "Risk of corruption when recovering encrypted clusters without pg_tde loaded"
+    When recovering a PostgreSQL cluster that contains encrypted tables, the `pg_tde` extension must be loaded through the `shared_preload_libraries` configuration parameter.

 ## Currently unsupported WAL tools

 The following tools are currently unsupported with `pg_tde` WAL encryption: